-This Bill was marked by partially explained, ambivalent and ambiguous arguments; different cohorts of stakeholders including providers, industry people, activists, academics and surrogates pointed out the nuanced nature of the ground reality and argued how a blanket ban was far from the solution (3, 4).
+This Bill was marked by partially explained, ambivalent and ambiguous arguments; different cohorts of stakeholders including providers, industry people, activists, academics and surrogates pointed out the nuanced nature of the ground reality and argued how a blanket ban was far from the solution (8, 9).
 Of the several gaps, the primary conceptual one was the basic premise of the Bill, viz. that a market transaction is inherently exploitative; in other words, that exploitation is a default fall-out of financial transactions.
 Such a conclusion is not just naïve and incomplete but also forecloses any urgency to examine the interplay of other coordinates that make a relation exploitative or otherwise.
-It is an extension of this fallacy that extends to spell out the recommendation that the altruistic surrogate should be a family member of the intending couple: the drafters of the Bill seem to believe that since exploitation is only stimulated by economic exchange, if surrogacy arrangements take place within the boundaries of a family, without any monetary exchange, it would be bereft of any exploitation.
-Consequently, it fails to take into cognizance how power operates within kinship structures, and reflect on a woman’s position especially in her marital home.
+It is an extension of this fallacy that spells out the recommendation that the altruistic surrogate should be a family member of the intending couple: the drafters of the Bill seem to believe that since exploitation is only stimulated by economic exchange, if surrogacy arrangements take place within the boundaries of a family, without any monetary promise, it would be bereft of exploitation.
+Consequently, it fails to take into cognizance both, how power operates within kinship structures, and how psycho-social complexities inform a woman’s position especially in her marital home.
 Declining to take on the task of becoming a surrogate, as also insisting on stepping back after becoming pregnant, would be far more difficult for a close family member than it would be for a commercial surrogate.
-Previous versions of the ART Bill had talked of the anonymity of the surrogate, while the 2016 Bill fails to explain how that would be accounted for were surrogacy to take place only within families.
+Previous versions of the ART Draft Bill had talked of the anonymity of the surrogate, while the 2016 Bill fails to explain how that would be accounted for, were surrogacy to take place only within families.

-These and many other points, gaps and paradoxes, were taken up in a detailed manner by the Parliamentary Standing Committee who presented their Report on 10th August 2017; among various recommendations, the Committee argued that the state should forego the altruistic clause and make way for compensated surrogacy arrangements, allow non-family members to become surrogates, provide robust medical and life insurances to the surrogate, and prioritise the best interests of the child born at all costs.
-Against the backdrop of the ART situation in India – which is far more dynamic than desired and positioned on shifting sands, with a Bill and a PSC waiting in the wings for a final decision – this present theme issue carries five commentaries by four authors to explore specific strands of the ART discourse for its complexities, contradictions, consequences, challenges and promises primarily in the Indian context but also in the context of another southern developing country, Nigeria.
+These and many other points, gaps and paradoxes, were taken up in a detailed manner by the Parliamentary Standing Committee which presented its Report on 10th August 2017; among various recommendations, the Committee argued that the state should forego the altruistic clause and make way for compensated surrogacy arrangements, allow non-family members to become surrogates, provide robust medical and life insurances to the surrogate, and prioritise the best interests of the child born.
+Against the backdrop of the ART situation in India – which is far too dynamic and positioned on shifting sands, with a Bill and a PSC waiting in the wings for a final decision – this present theme issue carries five commentaries by four authors to explore specific strands of the ART discourse for its complexities, contradictions, consequences, challenges and promises primarily in the Indian context, and also in the context of another southern developing country, Nigeria.